Information Specific to Local Government Audit

 - Other local government bodies.

 The results of work undertaken by the Local Government Auditor are reported to the Members of Local Councils and local government bodies.
 The report on each set of accounts is published with the accounts by the audited body.
 They also provide an Annual Audit Letter to each body, which is also published by the audited body.
-In addition, a summary of key findings at each local council in relation to the improvement audits and assessments are published in the Local Government Auditor’s Annual Improvement Reports, which are available on this website.
+In addition, a summary of key findings at each local council in relation to the improvement audits and assessments are published in the Local Government Auditor’s Annual Improvement Reports, which are available here.